doktor500/headless-ecommerce/README.md

   valid alternative and possibly a better choice depending on different scenarios.
 A better understanding of the use cases would help to make a more informed decision about the right choices
 - API payloads mean to be illustrative and are very basic, they would have to be extended in a real world scenario
+- Depending on the checkout flow, a different set of APIs might become useful to update multiple related properties of the shopping cart in one call like providing the Shipping method and the Shipping address at once, in situations like this, a GraphQL based API would have some advantages and be more flexible in terms of offering different checkout flows
 - I've assumed it is OK to use asynchronous integrations via an event bus for activities that can happen in background
 - I've assumed that the payment flow is driven by an in-house payments service but depending on the implementation of the external payments provider, the SDK could make direct calls to the payments provider, doing so could have some